recommenders-team/recommenders/tests/README.md

 ## How to create tests on notebooks with Papermill

 In the notebooks of this repo, we use [Papermill](https://github.com/nteract/papermill) in unit, smoke and integration tests.
+Papermill is a tool that enables you to parameterize notebooks, execute and collect metrics across the notebooks, and summarize collections of notebooks.

 ### Developing unit tests with Papermill